PudgyElderGod/homebrew-spells/spells/level-3/phantom-steed.md

 **Duration:** 1 hour

-**Range:** 30 feet
+**Range:** 10 feet

 **Tags:** verbal, somatic, ritual

 ---

 ## Description
-A *large* quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
+A quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
-You decide the creature's appearance, but it is equipped with a saddle, bit, and bridle, which cannot be removed from the creature's quasi-real form.
+You decide the creature's appearance, but it is equipped with a similarly quasi-real saddle, bit, and bridle.

-For the duration, you or a creature you choose can ride the steed.
+You or another creature you choose can ride the steed.
-The creature uses the statistics for a riding horse.
-When the spell ends, the steed gradually fades, giving the rider 1 minute to dismount.
+The steed shares the same statatistics as a *riding horse*, except that it ignores difficult terrain.
+The steed gradually fades throughout its duration, indicating when it will expire.

-The spell ends if you use an action to dismiss it or if the steed takes any damage.
+The spell ends if the steed takes any damage.
+You can end this spell at any time (no action required).

 ---

 **Classes:** wizard

 **Sources:** PHB, page 265

+**Quality Assurance:** :sparkles: modified but not perfected